tvieregge/TOS/README.md

 =====
 TOS is a hobby operating system written in C and assembly (GAS).

-*If you're looking for the code I've written, most of it is in kernel/arch/i386*
+*If you're looking for the code I've written, most of it is in kernel/arch/i386 and kernel/kernel*

 The currently implemented features are
 * Bringing up the CPU (GDT, IDT)